 Be warned: This journey is not for the faint hearted as you will be riding on busy Highway 1 for much of the trip.
 Many local people do this, so follow their lead by sticking to the left side of the road and use caution at all times.
 Remember, on a motorbike you are the little guy on the road, so take heed!

-Things you will see and experience on this one-day motorbike journey around Chiang Rai city and the best order to visit them based on the sunlight for photos:
+Here are the things you will see and experience on this one-day motorbike journey around Chiang Rai, and the best order to visit them based on the sunlight for photos:

 Recommended to bring on your trip: